How to apply for a mortgage in 5 steps

 Prepare your down payment and closing costs

-This is where down payments and closing costs come into play.
-You’ll need to have the down payment for the property, closing costs and proof of homeowners insurance.
+Once you’re approved, you’re ready to gather the funds required to close the loan.
+You’ll need to have the down payment for the property, closing costs, and proof of homeowners insurance.

 Close on your new home